openlayers/ol-cesium/README.md

 -----------

 Since version 2.0, the code is entirely based on ES6 modules and syntax.
-That package requires OpenLayers 5.x.
+It requires OpenLayers 5.x.
+A convenient ES6 package `olcs` is available on npm.

 Features
 --------